soderquista/genre-predictor/README.md

 All of the above information and the process to gather and clean it is contained in the `API-requests.ipynb` file.

 All of the dataframe information was exported to a JSON (`distinct_lyric_df.json`).
-This was then uploaded to MongoDB (`distinct_lyric_df_sql`) to help improve the data formatting.
+This was then uploaded to MongoDB (`distinct_lyric_df_sql.json`) to help improve the data formatting.

-The machine learning model had difficulty due to the small sample size of each genre, so the 8 genres were combined into 4: rap/hip hop, pop/country, techno/electronica, and rock/metal.
+Initial trends were observed (visualizations in `Matplotlib_Visualizations.ipynb`).
+There was a positive correlation between energy and loudness, and a negative correlation between energy and acousticness in the songs sampled.

 ## Machine Learning Model
 Scikit-learn was used to build a multiclass classification model.
 The data was then split into training and testing sets.
-A random forest machine learning model was used to create the predictive model.
+A random forest classifier was used to create the predictive model.

+The machine learning model had difficulty due to the small sample size of each genre, so the 8 genres were combined into 4: rap/hip hop, pop/country, techno/electronica, and rock/metal.

 The total accuracy of predicting which of the 4 genre groups a test song would be classified as was 77%.